 Do you have a 4-year college degree or graduate degree?
 If so, you may feel right at home in Pelham.
 56.35% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.

 The per capita income in Pelham in 2010 was $65,329, which is wealthy relative to New York and the nation.
 This equates to an annual income of $261,316 for a family of four.

 Pelham is a very ethnically-diverse village.
 The people who call Pelham home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pelham residents report their race to be White, followed by Black or African-American.
 Pelham also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 12.26% of the village’s residents.
-Important ancestries of people in Pelham include Irish, Italian, German, English, French Canadian and Polish.
+Important ancestries of people in Pelham include Italian, German, English, and French Canadian.